Nausea and vomiting - adultsEmesis; Vomiting; Stomach upset; Upset stomach; Queasiness

 What to Expect at Your Office Visit

-Your health care provider will perform a physical examination, and will look for signs of dehydration.
+Your provider will perform a physical exam and will look for signs of dehydration.

-Your health care provider will ask questions about your symptoms, such as:
+Your provider will ask questions about your symptoms, such as:

 - When did the vomiting begin?
 How long has it lasted?
 How often does it occur?

 - Does it occur after you eat, or on an empty stomach?

 - Are other symptoms present such as abdominal pain, fever, diarrhea, or headaches?

 - Are you vomiting blood?

 - Are you vomiting anything that looks like coffee grounds?